raiderrobert/api-shim/README.md

 ##  Advanced Implementation with Slack

 The `APIBase` class is a simple implementation for interacting with API endpoints.
-(Slack docs: https://api.slack.com/methods/channels.history)

     # slack.py
     from api_shim import API, APIBase